Wood Fibre: The Breathing Blanket

 2

-Higher density than synthetic alternatives gives wood fibre excellent sound absorption and summer heat protection
+Higher density gives wood fibre excellent sound absorption and summer heat protection

 3